-1 Order No. PSC-04-0593-FOF-WS, issued June 15, 2004, in Docket No. 040469-WS In Re: Resolution of the Board of County Commissioners of Okeechobee County declaring Okeechobee County subject to the provision of Chapter 367, F.S.
-2 Order No. PSC 05 0400 FOF CVI.
+1 In Docket No. 040469-WS, In re: Resolution of the Board of County Commissioners of Okeechobee County declaring Okeechobee County subject to the provision of Chapter 367, F.S.

-2 Order No. PSC-05-0498-FOF-SU, issue May 5, 2005, in Docket No. 040801-SU, In Re: Application for grandfather certificate to operate wastewater utility in Okeechobee County by The Vantage Development Corporation.
+2 In Docket No. 040801-SU, In re: Application for grandfather certificate to operate wastewater utility in Okeechobee County by The Vantage Development Corporation.